 - Educational Inquiry

-You’ll learn through lectures, workshops, seminars, tutorials, guest speakers, and creative partners in our primary education facilities.
-Your studies will consist of both university-based and school-based education.
-School placements are a vital part of your development, and you’ll also have the opportunity to broaden your experiences through museum visits, overseas school visits, and visits to special educational needs settings, early years and Key Stage 3 settings.
+You will have school-based as well as university-based training - as stipulated by the Teacher Regulation Agency.
+You’ll also have the opportunity to broaden your experiences through museum visits, overseas school trips, and visits to special educational needs settings, early years and Key Stage 3 settings.

 How you're assessed

-Five GCSEs at Grade C (or Grade 4) or above, including Maths, English Language and a Science (there are currently a range of equivalences which can be accepted.
-Please contact our Admissions team if you need clarification).
+|GCSE (or equivalent) Maths, English Language and a Science at Grade 4/C or above, (there are currently a range of equivalences which can be accepted - please contact our Admissions team if you need clarification)

-- Access to HE Diploma 60 credits: 45 at level 3 with a minimum of Dist: 15 Merit: 24 Pass: 6
+|Pass Access to HE Diploma with 60 credits: 45 at Level 3 with a minimum of Distinction: 15, Merit: 24, Pass: 6

 When you graduate, you could choose to continue studying with us by taking our MA Education course, which will help you to explore the wider impact of education and increase your confidence as a practitioner.
 The MA Education is especially valuable if you have set your sights on more senior roles such as head teacher or deputy head teacher.